-Thirty five years have gone by since we were all in high school together, and as time passes, so do friends.
+Forty years have gone by since we were all in high school together, and as time passes, so does all else.

 Webster's defines reunion as "a meeting of persons after separation".
 It is a time to greet old friends, and to celebrate both the past and the present.
 As we look forward to our reunion, and remember the past together, we also have an opportunity to collectively remember those who have passed on.
 Each of us must look back in our own way...

 Please note that some of the information on this page was gathered via word of mouth or "second-hand".
 We simply do not have the resources to always confirm the accuracy of such information.
 If there are any mistakes herein, we apologize in advance.
 We ask all of you, to keep all of us, as well-informed as possible.
 Thank-you.

 Is there not an appointed time to man upon earth?
 His days are determined, the number of his months is with thee, and thou has appointed his bounds that he cannot pass.
 Job vii, 1; xiv, 5.

 The law...is to enter mortal bodies and after certain prescribed periods be again set free.
 Philo of Alexandria